-In the latest episode of Hack My Growth, we're going to discuss three powerful competitive intelligence tools and how you can leverage them to stay in front of all your digital marketing activities.
-We're going to talk about some great tools that will help you build better campaigns, better strategies, help you better understand your audience, and really give you that slight edge to put you ahead.
-So let's go.
+In the latest episode of Hack My Growth, we’re going to discuss three powerful competitive intelligence tools and how you can leverage them to stay in front of all your digital marketing activities.
+We’re going to talk about some great tools that will help you build better campaigns, better strategies, help you better understand your audience, and really give you an edge to put you ahead.

 In the latest episode of Hack My Growth, we’re looking at three competitive intelligence tools and how you can leverage them to stay in front of all your digital marketing efforts.

 We’re going to be discussing three powerful competitive intelligence tools that you can leverage to really take your marketing efforts to a whole new level.
 This is going to help you build better campaigns, better strategies, help you better understand your audience, and give you that slight edge to put you ahead.
 So let’s go.

 One of my favorite competitive tools is SEMrush.
 We’ve got a number of tools within this workspace here, but they also have a traffic analytics add-on.